WimJongeneel/ts-pattern-matching/README.md

 ## Record Patterns

 The first extension we will add are record patterns.
 Record patterns allow us to create patterns that describe the stucture of an object and will match when the input data matches the provided structure.
 A record pattern itself is an object where the values are the patterns for their respective keys.
-Nesting is of course sopported.
+Nesting is of course supported.
 To implement this feature we will introduce a type `Pattern<a>` that will describe the valid patterns for a given type `a`.
 For now the implementation is the same as the `Partial` type of the standard library, but again we will be expanding this type later on.
 To implement this feature we will also update `match_pattern` to support objects.

 ```ts
 type Pattern<a> = { [ k in keyof a ]?: Pattern<a[k]> }